jackyangzzh/jackyang.io/_projects/mrtk.md

 sitemap: false

 ---
-MRTK is a Unity toolkit used for developing XR content.
+MRTK is a Unity toolkit for developing XR content.

 ## Description

-In this open source project, I work with Microsoft developers and other open-source contributors on MRTK for Unity.
-Some of the features I worked on are integrating Leap Motion Hand Tracking with MRTK (see demo video above) and adding new features for the upcoming MRTK 2.7.
+In this open-source project, I collaborate with Microsoft developers and other contributors on MRTK for Unity.
+Key features I developed include integrating Leap Motion hand tracking with MRTK and implementing new capabilities for MRTK 2.7.